Publicizing a Town-Wide

 everybody that might want to attend (i) knows about your TWYS and (ii)

-has the information needed to participate.
+has the information they need to be a shopper.

 empty page first for a couple of reasons. (a) to be sure you know how